cow-snake/nikke-mg/docs/gamecontent.md

 This is the ranked player vs player mode.
 Here, you can earn the Arena Exchange Vouchers ![arenaexchangevoucher](media/icon/arenavouchericon.png ':size=50 :no-zoom') used to buy your **elemental code manuals in the arena shop.
 They are needed to upgrade your NIKKEs skills past level 4\.**

 We would like to recommend [Prydwen](https://www.prydwen.gg/nikke/guides/pvp-intro) and [Nikke.gg](https://nikke.gg/arena/) PVP guides.
 If you don’t feel like immersing yourself too deeply in PVP, you can ask for team building help on any of the following Discord: [Official-NIKKE Discord](https://discord.gg/nikke-en), [NIKKE-Community Discord](https://discord.gg/nikke), [Prydwen Discord](https://discord.gg/prydwen), [NIKKEgg Discord](https://discord.gg/nikkegg).
-Other players will gladly help you with pvp teams
+Other players will gladly help you with pvp teams.

+If you want a really useful tool to estimate the burst of your team, the BAS7IAL NIKKE DECK website is perfect for it!
+Currently it supports English and French.

 This mode has a division on **Rookie Arena** and **Special Arena(SP Arena)** with Champion Arena coming somewhere in the future, which we’re going to talk about next.